Discover Career Opportunities

 Job duties include creating exercise programs, monitoring progress, and providing motivation.
 Personal trainers must also have extensive knowledge of anatomy and physiology, muscle mechanics, and injury prevention.
 They often work with medical personnel, such as physical therapists, to ensure their clients exercise properly.

-Generally speaking, earning potential is based on experience and location.
+Earning potential is generally based on experience and location.
 However, the average salary is about $46-80 thousand annually.
-Educational requirements vary by state, but usually include certification through accredited institutions.
+Educational requirements vary by state but usually include certification through accredited institutions.

 With job security and ample opportunity for growth, becoming a certified personal trainer can be a great option for those with Kinesiology degrees seeking meaningful careers helping others stays fit.